 Definition of overbet

-You can overbet for a very large number of reasons.
-You can overbet with a very good hand, you can overbet for bluffing, you can overbet for merging your range, etc. Let's say you're on the river and the river card completes the flush.
-Here you suspect your opponent has a pair at most.
+You can overbet for any number of reasons.
+You can overbet with a very good hand, you can overbet in a bluff, you can overbet to merge your range, etc. Let's say you are on the river and the river card completes the flush.
+Here, you suspect your opponent has a pair at most.
 You have nothing.
-If you bet normally, you're afraid that he'll call the bet without asking too many questions.
-If you roll a overbet, you make him think and perhaps discourage him from calling the bet.
-Another good reason for a overbet is if you have nuts on the river and you suspect your opponent has a very strong hand.
-Here, even if you make a overbet, you know he's going to call, which will maximize your profits.
+If you bet normally, you're afraid he'll call the bet without much thought.
+By overbeting, you give him something to think about and perhaps discourage him from calling the bet.
+Another good reason to overbet is if you have the nuts on the river and you suspect your opponent has a very strong hand.
+Here, even with an overbet, you know he will call, which will maximize your profits.